slidevjs/slidev/docs/guide/animations.md

 - `slide-right` - Slides to the right (slide to left when going backward)
 - `slide-up` - Slides to the top (slide to bottom when going backward)
 - `slide-down` - Slides to the bottom (slide to top when going backward)
-- `view-transition` - Slides with the view transitions API
+- `view-transition` - Via the view transitions API

-### View Transitions
+### View Transition API {#view-transitions}

-> Available since v0.43.0

-The **View Transitions API** provides a mechanism for easily creating animated transitions between different DOM states.
+The View Transitions API provides a mechanism for easily creating animated transitions between different DOM states.
 Learn more about it in [View Transitions API - MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

 :::warning
 Experimental: This is not supported by all browsers.
 Check the [Browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API#browser_compatibility) carefully before using this.